District Council of Karoonda East Murray

 Please refer to specific data notes for more information

-The major differences between the weekly income of the local workers in the District Council of Karoonda East Murray and South Australia were:
+The major differences between the method of travel to work of the resident workers in the District Council of Karoonda East Murray and the South Australia workforce were:

-- A larger percentage of local workers who earned Negative Income/ Nil income (4.9% compared to 0.7%)
+- A smaller percentage of resident workers who travelled by bus (0% compared to 4.7%)

 - A larger percentage of resident workers who walked only (5.7% compared to 2.8%)

 The largest changes in the method of travel to work of the resident workers in the District Council of Karoonda East Murray between 2011 and 2016 were: